 The DSCOVR circumvents the Sun at Lagrange point 1, an orbit that provides EPIC with a consistent perspective of our home planet’s sunlit surface.
-EPIC has been watching Earth ceaselessly since June 2015, creating nuanced maps of the planet’s surface in many wavelengths, and adding to investigations of atmosphere and climate.
+EPIC has been watching Earth ceaselessly since June 2015, creating nuanced maps of the planet’s surface in many wavelengths and adding to investigations of atmosphere and climate.

-Yet, in the new investigation, the creators dissected an informational collection containing single-pixel pictures taken various times each day, in 10 wavelengths, over a broadened period.
+Yet, in the new investigation, the creators dissected an informational collection containing single-pixel pictures taken various times daily, in 10 wavelengths, over a broadened period.
 However, the way that the planet had been decreased to a single point of light, the scientists could distinguish water clouds in the environment and measure the planet’s pivot rate (the length of its day).

-Jonathan Jiang, an atmospheric and climate scientist at NASA’s Jet Propulsion Laboratory in Pasadena, California, and lead author on the new study said, “The benefit of using Earth as a proxy for an exoplanet is that we can verify our conclusions derived from the single-pixel data with the wealth of data that we actually have for Earth — we can’t do that if we’re using data from a distant, actual exoplanet.”
+Jonathan Jiang, an atmospheric and climate scientist at NASA’s Jet Propulsion Laboratory in Pasadena, California, and lead author on the new study, said, “The benefit of using Earth as a proxy for an exoplanet is that we can verify our conclusions derived from the single-pixel data with the wealth of data that we actually have for Earth — we can’t do that if we’re using data from a distant, actual exoplanet.”